tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 - Help to identify candidates of great fit who otherwise won't be identified by recruiters.
 - Help to provide additional context to referred candidates so that they know what they are signing up for.

 In other words, the purpose of the referral process is to serve the company.
 I serve the company.
+I want Quora and the products to succeed.

 ## What is included in a referral